phamvanquoc1990/event-table-edit/README.md

 [2] Appointment mode
 - Selection of multiple appointments added.
 Users have to click a button after selecting dates/times.
 - Time limit option (cells are marked as "blocked") added
-- "Add weekdays to header" -option added
+- "Add weekdays to header" option added
 - Layout improvements in frontend and backend

 ## II Features: